DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Introduction

 \section{Introduction}

-Fine-tuning (\ft) language models (LMs) \citep{devlin2018bert,radford2019language,t5} on the specific downstream task offer large performance improvements across various natural language processing (\nlp) tasks, but it requires updating and storing full parameters of the LMs (see Figure \ref{fig:overview}a), which is especially expensive when LMs contain hundreds of millions or even billions of parameters.
+Fine-tuning (\ft) language models (LMs) \citep{t5,touvron2023llama} on downstream tasks offers large performance improvements across various natural language processing (\nlp) tasks, but it requires updating and storing full parameters of the LMs (see Figure \ref{fig:overview}a), which is especially expensive when LMs contain hundreds of millions or even billions of parameters.
 Prompt engineering \citep{10.5555/3495724.3495883} does not update any parameters while it is typically hard to design and has a high-performance variance \citep{wang2023selfconsistency} (see Figure \ref{fig:overview}c).
 Consequently, parameter-efficient fine-tuning (\peft) approaches \citep{NEURIPS2022_0cde695b} have attracted growing interest, aiming to learn only a small number of parameters per task while maintaining performance levels comparable to full fine-tuning.

+Prompt Tuning (\pt) \citep{lester-etal-2021-power} has emerged as a promising \peft approach, which appends trainable continuous prompt vectors to the input (see Figure \ref{fig:overview}b). \pt stands out from other \peft approaches as it maintains competitive performance with fewer trainable parameters and does not drastically scale up its trainable parameters as the model size expands.
+Recent works suggest that the majority of the LM's knowledge is acquired during its pretraining phase \citep{zhou2023lima}, and that in-context learning (ICL) with just a few carefully designed stylistic examples and a carefully designed system prompt can achieve impressive alignment results \citep{lin2023unlocking}.
+Considering scenarios where tasks have already been somewhat understood by LMs and the key challenge is just to properly prompt the LMs, PT emerges as a potentially better option to other \peft approaches.